ICW Channel Markers

 This new feature in BoatUS Trailering will offer brief explanations of situations when your crew (or you) says, "Now what do we do?"
 Also, check out your skills with the BoatUS navigation game: www.BoatUS.com/foundation/Games.

-It's the route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's the route for boaters along the ICW, but the magenta line is sorely in need of an update

 If you think you don't need charts because you have a GPS chartplotter aboard, think again!